The ‘Choices’ Aussies Make to Play the Game They Love

 - Edge – David Guest https://www.edgehockey.com.au

-- David Guest is an incredible hockey nerd, truly loves people and business man at heart.
+- David Guest is an incredible hockey nerd, truly loves people and is a businessman at heart.
 He sets his stick brand apart by sticking to his message that hockey is for everyone.
 And that any level can use any stick, as long as it is the right match for what skills you possess and what skills you want to acquire.
 With a people-first mentality, his brand establishes a commitment to hockey players across all generations.

 - Chris Ciriello Hockey Shop – Chris Ciriello https://chrisciriellohockey.com.au